kevin-soria/FindMyPet/README.md

 Add more files into your `./src/js/views` and import them in `./src/js/layout.jsx`.

 ### Context
-This boilerplate comes with a centralized general Context API.
+This project comes with a centralized general Context API.
 The file `./src/js/store/flux.js` has a base structure for the store, we encourage you to change it and adapt it to your needs.

 React Context [docs](https://reactjs.org/docs/context.html)
 BreathCode Lesson [view](https://content.breatheco.de/lesson/react-hooks-explained)